Our policy and principles

 - participating in the TupuToa internship program in New Zealand

-See how we support employment for people from under-represented groups in the community.
-Check out the Xero careers page for more details about working at Xero.
+Check out the Xero careers page for more information about working at Xero.

-We undertake a number of initiatives to promote LGBTI awareness at Xero:
+We undertake a number of initiatives to promote LGBTQI+ awareness at Xero:

-- We provide LGBTI awareness and education across some of our offices.
+We provide LGBTQI+ awareness and education across some of our offices.

-- Xero supports employee participation in local pride parades and do so under the Xero banner.
+Xero supports employee participation in local Pride parades under the Xero banner.

 We are actively building out programs that engage and contribute to thriving communities, such as our employee volunteering...